 Grade C: Below Standard

-The quality grade is evaluated through four different categories: the color and brightness of the meat, the quality of the fat, the marbling of fat, and the firmness and texture.
-After these have been assessed the meat is awarded a number in relation to their quality.
+The quality grade of Japanese wagyu beef is evaluated through four different categories: (1) the color and brightness of the meat, (2) the quality of the fat, (3) the marbling of fat, and (4) the firmness and texture.
+After these have been assessed, the wagyu beef is awarded a number in relation to its quality.

 2: Below Average